AlessandroZara/TeoriaVueJs/README.md

 the features of the "VUEJS" framework

 ## USE
-1. Download the repository via zip or with git using the command "git clone: // repository name"
+1. Download the repository as zip or as git using the command "git clone: // repository name"
 2. Install node modules with npm install or yarn
 3. Use npm run to see the results of the written code in the browser